 - 75 mL (1/3 c, or 2/3 stick) softened butter

 - 125 mL (1/2 c) mini dark chocolate chips2

-Combine 150 mL brown sugar (2/3 c), 75 mL softened butter (1/3 c, or 2/3 stick), 1 egg, and 5 mL vanilla (1 t).
-Add 4 overripe bananas1.
-In a separate bowl, mix 250 mL whole wheat flour (1 c) with 5 mL salt (1 t) and 5 mL baking soda (1 t).
-Gradually mix the dry ingredients into the wet ingredients.
-The mixture should have about the consistency of mixed-up yogurt; if it’s too soupy, you may need to add a bit more flour.
+Combine the bananas, brown sugar, butter, egg, and vanilla in a large bowl.
+In a separate bowl, combine the flour, salt, and baking soda.
+Gradually mix the dry ingredients into the wet ones.
+The mixture should have about the consistency of yogurt; if it’s too wet, add a bit more flour.

-Add 125 mL mini dark chocolate chips2 (1/2 c).
-Then spoon the batter into a buttered loaf pan3 and bake at 190C (375F) until a toothpick inserted into the center comes out clean, about 45 minutes.
+Add the chocolate chips, then spoon the batter into a buttered loaf pan3.
+Bake until a toothpick in the center comes out clean, about 45 minutes.
 Allow the loaf to cool, then carefully remove it from the pan.
 Banana bread can be stored at room temperature for a few days; keep a towel over it to prevent it from going stale.